42. Graphs-6 : MST, DSU

 -----------------------------------------------------------------------------------------------------------------------------

-5. Making a large island-⭐⭐
+5. Making a large island-⭐

-2 check for all 0s the neighbors which are 1s & see the max count you can get by flipping that 0
+2 Now, check for all 0s whose neighbours are 1s & see max count you can get by flipping that 0 (by using size vector for the respective ultimate parents of each neighbour of a 0)

-4. EDGE CASE- if grid contains all 1s , then loop for checking 0s won't be executed & we have to do some extra calculation to find ultimate parent and its size
+# EDGE CASE- if grid contains all 1s , then loop for checking 0s won't be executed & we have to do some extra calculation to find ultimate parent and its size

 6. Max Stones Removal-⭐